We believe that:

 - Ensuring that we have effective complaints and whistleblowing measures in place

-Are you a child or young person – do you need help to feel safe and be safe – call Child Line on 0800 1111
+Are you a child or young person – do you need help to feel safe and be safe – call Child Line on 0800 1111.
+Alternatively you can visit the website for more information (opens in new tab)

 Are you worried about online sexual abuse or the way someone has been communicating with you online?
-Make a report to one of CEOP's Child Protection Advisors
+Make a report to one of CEOP's Child Protection Advisers (opens in new tab)

 Online Safety Links